VoodooSMBus/VoodooRMI/README.md

 ## Troubleshooting

-Couple things to keep in mind:
+Before creating an issue, please check the below:
 1) Make sure VoodooSMBus/VoodooI2C is loading and attaching
     * [VoodooSMBus Troubleshooting](https://github.com/VoodooSMBus/VoodooSMBus/tree/dev#voodoosmbus-does-not-load)
     * [VoodooI2C Troubleshooting](https://voodooi2c.github.io/#Troubleshooting/Troubleshooting)
-2) Make sure VoodooInput/VoodooTrackpoint are loading
+2) Make sure VoodooInput is loading
-3) IORegistryExplorer is a good way to see which Functions are loading, and what is/isn't loading
-4) Getting logs is harder than it should be
+    * `kextstat | grep VoodooInput`

+If the above are loading, next place to check is within the IORegistry and within VoodooRMI logs:
+1) Use IORegistryExplorer to check what is attaching and loading.
+    * The various functions in VoodooRMI will publish debug information which can be useful
+    * IORegs can be be saved using `File -> Save As` in the top left
+2) Get logs from within macOS
-    * If loading within macOS, you can use `sudo log show --last 5m | grep VRMI`
+    * If loading VoodooRMI using `kextload` or `kextutil` within macOS, you can use `sudo log show --last boot | grep VRMI`
-    * If injecting, you will want to add the boot arg `msgbuf=1048576` and use `sudo dmesg | grep VRMI`
+    * If injecting through OpenCore/Clover, you will want to add the boot arg `msgbuf=1048576` and use `sudo dmesg | grep VRMI` immediately after booting with the boot arg.

+When creating an issue, you will need to provide log files (IORegs not required but helpful)!